 and short arms and legs.

-- Weak muscles and loose joints.
+- Low muscle tone and loose joints.
 Muscle tone

 usually improves by late childhood.